 Through her research Ruthie explores the local folklore, history and tradition rooted in Galloway’s past, much of it on the brink of being lost.

-As a pictorial storyteller, Ruthie uses the narrative elements of folklore to evoke a connection to a time when we were intrinsically tied to the rhythms of Mother Nature and to inspire interest in our rich Scottish heritage.
+As a pictorial storyteller, Ruthie uses the narrative elements of folklore to evoke a connection to a time when we were intrinsically tied to the rhythms of Mother Nature and to inspire interest in the rich heritage of Scotland.